AndreyGRY/AQ-IRR/README.md

 This thing can accept the remote control signals, recode and transmit it as standard USB Keyboard.
 Powering/Sleeping implemented through the Power Controls.

-You need a simple hand-made or aliexpress device with AVR ATTiny45 (may 85) and IR-receiver (schemes are able on GyverLabs git or analog ones) & usual remote controller with NEC-protocol (project adapted for special one, but you can parse your RC with commented IR-decoder in main).
+You need a simple hand-made or aliexpress device with AVR ATTiny45 (may 85) and IR-receiver (schemes are able on GyverLabs git or analog ones: https://codeandlife.com/2012/02/22/v-usb-with-attiny45-attiny85-without-a-crystal/ for example) & usual remote controller with NEC-protocol (project adapted for special one, but you can parse your RC with commented IR-decoder in main).
 Also you need an ISP-programmer (optimal may be Arduino as ISP, flash process is described in pdf linked above).

 You can freely use/change/save this code.
 I'd be happy to answer on andregrygorie@gmail.com .